rohunvora/tg-ingest/SIMPLE_GUIDE.md

 ## What You Get

-A file in the `exports` folder that contains all messages in JSON format.
-You can:
+Two file formats in the `exports` folder:

+**TXT Format (Recommended for AI)** - Clean, human-readable format:
-- Upload it to Claude or ChatGPT for analysis
+- Best for uploading to Claude or ChatGPT
-- Ask questions like "What are the main topics discussed?"
-- Get summaries, find patterns, extract insights
+- Uses fewer tokens, costs less
+- Easier for AI to understand
+- Pre-filtered to remove spam

+**JSONL Format** - Raw data with all metadata:
+- Contains all technical details
+- Larger file size
+- Better for archival purposes

+For AI analysis, always use the TXT file!

 ## Important Notes